mrjardine/hpci-cvt-server/README.md

 - /api/v1/push/read/receipts

-Gets receipts from Expo, processes and removes stored tickets.
+Gets receipts from Expo, processes and removes stored tickets, stores receipts.
 See ./notifications/expo.
 Note: can schedule a cron task to run this endpoint daily (recommended).

 - /api/v1/notifications/:token